OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Account Access Consent.md

 ```

 ## Status - AwaitingAuthorisation
-This is an example of a GET request which is made before the account access consent resource is authorised.
+This is an example of a GET request which is made **before** the account access consent resource is authorised.
-### Request
-**Get Account Access Consents Request**
+### Get Account Access Consents Request
 ```javascript
 GET /account-access-consents/urn-alphabank-intent-88379 HTTP/1.1
 Authorization: Bearer 2YotnFZFEjr1zCsicMWpAA